 Penny stocks are shares of public companies that trade for less than $5 a share.
 While this broad definition of penny stocks seems simplistic, and it is, many people try to complicate things.
-If you speak to some of the Robinhood traders, they’ll tell you that penny stocks are “OTC stocks”, negating the fact that there are hundreds of penny stocks on Robinhood that trade for less than $5; some even less than $1.
+If you speak to some retail traders, they’ll tell you that penny stocks are “OTC stocks,” negating the fact that hundreds of penny stocks on Robinhood trade for less than $5; some even less than $1.

-Penny stocks are generally accompanied by high-risks.
+High risks generally accompany penny stocks.
 Many of these companies also have gaps in public information and/or financial reporting.
-So, if you’re looking into how to day trade penny stocks take time to do your research.
-This is key especially for those of you who actively trade.
+So, if you’re looking into how to day trade penny stocks, take time to do your research.
+This is key, especially for those of you who actively trade.
 Understanding why a stock is moving is just as important as knowing how to find stocks that are climbing.
 A rumor may only fuel momentum for so long.
 In comparison, a big corporate update might leave a more lasting impression.

 Additionally, don’t forget to check your sources.
 Don’t just look in a company’s newsfeed.
-Sift through corporate filings, check out its Twitter page, look for other places where a company has been vocal as these are usually idea for finding real-time info.
-We’ve discussed plenty of penny stocks in the past, which breakout, have no headlines, but the company tweeted something.
+Sift through corporate filings, check out its Twitter page, and look for other places where a company has been vocal, as these are usually ideal for finding real-time info.
+We’ve discussed plenty of penny stocks in the past, which have no headlines, but the company tweeted something that acted as a catalyst.
 Knowing how to find this information early can set you up for success.

 Can You Buy Penny Stocks In An IRA?

 You might associate IRAs with blue-chip stocks and traditionally “safe” investments.
-It isn’t unlikely to see shares of companies like Apple (AAPL Stock Report), Amazon (AMZN Stock Report), Exxon Mobil (XOM Stock Report), and even Facebook (FB Stock Report) in many IRAs.
+It isn’t unlikely to see shares of companies like Apple (NASDAQ: AAPL), Amazon (NASDAQ: AMZN), Exxon Mobil (NYSE: XOM), and even Meta Platforms (NASDAQ: FB) in many IRAs.
 But, the fact of the matter is that these aren’t the only kinds of stocks to buy with an IRA.

 You have two ways in which you can invest an IRA in penny stocks: